Creating a welcoming community is an ongoing process, and the right resources can help guide that process

-The Office of the Vice President for Diversity was established to create an inclusive campus environment by engaging with CSU students, faculty and staff.
-The VPD helps shape the University’s commitment to diversity and created the Principles of Community.
+Office of Inclusive Excellence was established to create an inclusive campus environment by engaging with CSU students, faculty and staff.
+The Office of Inclusive Excellence helps shape the University’s commitment to diversity and created the Principles of Community.

 Bias Reporting System

-In an effort to better understand bias-related incidents at Colorado State University, the Office of the Vice President for Diversity has created the Bias Reporting System.
+In an effort to better understand bias-related incidents at Colorado State University, the Office of Inclusive Excellence has created the Bias Reporting System.
 This system assesses, records and analyzes biased events and uses them to create opportunities for learning and support.
 This allows CSU to engage with both those who report bias and those who may have performed an act of bias.